-There is no better or more cost-effective way to advertise your business than on the World Wide Web.
+There is no better or more cost-effective way to advertise your business than online.
 The trick, though, isn’t just having a website, it’s developing the website to ensure it’s driving business growth.

 1. Visual Appeal

 When people visit your site, they see it as a reflection of your organisation.
 If your site looks professional and is loaded with useful information readers will see you as an authority and expert.
 Likewise, if the site looks poorly designed and structured and/or out-of-date they’ll make the same assumptions about your company.
 The website should highlight your product and/or service and the layout should look harmonious and consistent.

 Has your content got dates on it – blog posts, events, and similar?
 It makes sense to remove or update out of date content.
 As websites mature and grow, it often becomes apparent that certain parts just aren’t working well anymore and are becoming outdated.
 An obvious example of this is the use of flash.

 The UK is now a smartphone society.
 We’re spending two hours online on our smartphones every day; twice as long as laptops and PCs.
 If you factor that with the upcoming mobile-first indexing update from Google, ignoring the mobile market is a very risky business.
 It’s now considered the common practice to make a website mobile-friendly (responsive design).

 Responsive Web Design is a collection of techniques that allow a website to flex and adapt to the size of the screen it’s being viewed on.
 Someone opening your site on a small smartphone could be shown on the same site as the person opening it on their laptop etc. For many businesses, it may even make sense to design your website “mobile-first”.

 “Day by day, the number of devices, platforms, and browsers that need to work with your site grows.
 Responsive web design represents a fundamental shift in how we’ll build websites for the decade to come.” – Jeffrey Veen